swiftlang/swift-evolution/proposals/0505-delayed-enqueuing.md

 executors to know which `Clock` types they directly support, and in cases where they are handed an unknown `Clock`, have the `Clock` itself take responsibility for appropriately scheduling a job.

+This choice does have the downside that the job cancellation token needs to keep a reference to the chosen executor, mind.

 ### Adding special support for canonicalizing `Clock`s